AGLDWG/guidelines/PID-URI-Guidelines-v2.0.md

 Status codes used for resources in the PID Allocations Catalogue of *accepted*, *deprecated*, *retired*, *valid*, *experimental*, *stable*, *not accepted*, *invalid*, *reserved*, *superseded*, *submitted*,  are taken from the Registry Ontology [[REY-2012](#ref-REY-2012)] and are re-presented by the AGLDWG as a Linked Data vocabulary at [[AGLDWG-2018b](#ref-AGLDWG-2018b)].

 ## 2. <a id="Introduction"></a>Introduction
-Government departments and agencies assign identifiers to many things they are responsible for - e.g. datasets, classification concepts, hospitals, equipment, etc. These identifiers are then used when referring to or making statements about particular things.
-For example, when referring to a road closure, the identifier (e.g. "M5") will be used to inform the public or when referring to a particular census Mesh Block, its identifier, perhaps "80006300000" will be used.
+Government published, public sector information (PSI), usually about the things agencies are responsible for, is intended to be re-used by many, perhaps initially unknown, applications over time.
+This is to maximise its value to the nation and this aim is communicated in many places, such as the Productivity Commission's "Data Availability and Use" report of 2017 [[PC-2017](#ref-PC-2017)].
+For this reason, it is important that elements PSI are able to be identified and accessed in consistent ways for long periods, perhaps multiple decades.

-Government published, public sector information (PSI), usually about the things agencies are responsible for, is intended to be re-used by many, initially perhaps unknown, applications over time to maximise its value to the nation.
-For this reason, it is important that elements of it are able to be identified and accessed in consistent ways for long periods (perhaps multiple decades).
+Government departments and agencies often assign identifiers to many digital PSI things and non-public information resources they are responsible for - e.g. datasets, classification concepts, hospitals, equipment, client interactions.
+These identifiers are then used when referring to or making statements about particular things.
+For example, when referring to a road closure, the identifier (e.g. "M5") will be used to inform the public or when referring to a particular census Mesh Block, its Australian bureau of Statistics-issued identifier, perhaps "80006300000" will be used.
+These identifiers might be well known but are most often not actionable, i.e. they cannot be easily used to discover information about the thing they identify, even if it exists, in standard ways.

-The Australian Government Linked Data Working Group (AGLDWG) advocates the use of Linked Data [[W3C-2018](#ref-W3C-2018)] as a particular set of technologies to be used for Internet-distributed, machine-readable data and, due to this, advocates the use of Linked Data URIs for identifiers for things.
+The Australian Government Linked Data Working Group (AGLDWG) advocates the use of Linked Data [[W3C-2018](#ref-W3C-2018)] as a particular set of technologies to be used for Internet-distributed, machine-readable data and, due to this, advocates the use of Uniform Resource Identifiers (URIs) as identifiers for things.
+The use of URIs as item identifiers greatly improves their accessibility and can also improve their endurance.

 ### 2.1 Uniform Resource Locators (URIs)
-Linked Data uses Uniform Resource Identifiers (URI) which are part of a single, global, identification system used on the World Wide Web, similar to telephone numbers in a public switched telephone network.
+Linked Data uses URIs which are part of a single, global, identification system used on the World Wide Web, similar to telephone numbers in a public switched telephone network.
 We are all familiar with URIs at work due to their use for addresses in browsers for web pages.
 URIs are a key technology supporting Linked Data offering a generic, universal and infinitely expandable mechanism to identify *things*.
 In order to publish data in a Linked Data fashion, government needs to represent the identifiers they use for things using URIs.

 Sir Tim Berners-Lee, who created many aspects of the World Wide Web we now take for granted, defined principles for the use of URIs with Linked Data [[TBL-2009](#ref-TBL-2006)].
 This document builds on those principles which, summarised, are: